Plan Your Vacation Around the Moon and Stars

 Far from the glow of city lights, Maine’s windjammer guests are treated to dark skies every new moon, the best time for stargazing.
 Some guests make a point of booking their cruises during the Perseids, a meteor shower that can shed 50 to 150 meteors—aka shooting stars—per hour.
 There are so many to see that passengers often tuck themselves under a blanket on deck to try and count them all.

 Once in a blue moon, Penobscot Bay’s night sky comes alive with colorful, undulating Northern Lights caused by geomagnetic storms in the outer sections of Earth’s atmosphere.
 Under just the right conditions, the Aurora Borealis can happen anytime in Maine throughout the year.

 On the flip side, sailing during a full moon couldn’t be more romantic.
 Imagine a quiet row around a sheltered harbor with the moonlight glistening on the bay and bioluminescence twinkling in the ripples.
 To take advantage of the bright light of the moon, some of the captains offer full-moon sailing cruises.

-The MWA’s nine ships offer 3- to 6-day adventures along Maine’s rugged coast.
+The MWA’s eight ships offer 3- to 6-day adventures along Maine’s rugged coast.
 And while the windjammer days are packed with gorgeous sailing and delicious, homemade food, something special happens when night falls that makes a windjammer cruise truly memorable: the same splendid sky that enchanted the Greeks, Romans and even the Egyptians appears in unforgettable relief to the delight of every city slicker.